CODARcode/PerformanceAnalysis/sphinx/source/install_usage/install.rst

 Integrating with system-installed MPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chimbuko requires an installation of MPI.
+Chimbuko by default requires an installation of MPI.
 While Spack can install MPI automatically as a dependency of Chimbuko, in most cases it is desirable to utilize the system installation.
 Instructions on configuring Spack to use external dependencies can be found `here <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_ .
 The simplest approach in general is to edit (create) a **packages.yaml** in one of Spack's search paths, e.g. :code:`~/.spack/packages.yaml`, with the following content:

 .. code:: yaml